Informatics and Image Processing (10016.2)

 There is no set terminology in DIP.
 Many different authors have differing names for the same / similar DIP process.
 I will use what I think is the more common terminology, especially in medical radiations.
 Make sure you understand the underlying principle of the DIP process before you think it is different from another.

 Note: This unit is offered in a shortened study period, Winter Term (WT).
 WT is 7 weeks in duration compared to a standard semester of 12 weeks.
 The unit is 3 credit points (CP) in value, the same as units covered in other semesters.
 As such you need to spend more time per week in your study of this unit.

 There are 3 hours of face to face lectures and 1.5 hours of labs on the stated weeks.
-It is expected that you will at least double that amount of time in self-directed learning, that is you will need to spend at least 8-10 hours / week in studying for this unit (4.5 lectures and labs, at least 9 hours of self-directed learning).
+It is expected that you will at least double that amount of time in self-directed learning, that is you should spend at least 13.5 hours / week in studying for this unit (4.5 lectures and labs, at least 9 hours of self-directed learning).

-You must, however, submit responses to all online labs assessment task.
-Failure to do this will result in a zero mark being awarded for the Lab section of assessment.
+You must submit responses to each online lab assessment task on time.
+Failure to do this will result in a zero mark being awarded for the Lab section's assessment.

 Required IT skills

-You will be required to work with the software ImageJ either on a PC at home or in 27D25 or on a Mac at home.
+You will be required to work with the software ImageJ on a PC or Mac.

 Work placement, internships or practicums